 Market research keywords

-Now, we do filter on Australia only which will reduce the amount of searches.
-But for most terms that we looked at, we saw less than 100 searches a month.
+Now, we filter our keyword search on Australia only.
+This will reduce the amount of searches.
+But for most terms we looked at, we saw less than 100 searches a month.

-Here’s some thoughts
+Here’s some thoughts.

 And that’s fine.